Mother: Anne Skakel

 October 30, 1975 - Martha Moxley fails to return home after her evening out concludes with a stop at the Skakel home to visit Tommy and Michael Skakel, Kennedy nephews by marriage.

-October 31, 1975 - Martha's body is discovered around midday.
+October 31, 1975 - Martha's body is discovered.
 She was beaten to death with a golf club, which is found near her body.
 Tommy Skakel is questioned by the police.

-1994 - Michael Skakel works as an aide to Sen. Edward Kennedy's re-election campaign.
+Michael Skakel works as an aide to Sen. Edward Kennedy's

 1998 - Two books based on the crime are published - "Greentown," by Timothy Dumas, and "Murder in Greenwich," by Mark Fuhrman.

-June 17, 1998 - Superior Court Judge George Thim begins an 18-month one-person grand jury to review the information gathered by investigators.
+June 1998 - Superior Court Judge George Thim begins an 18-month one-person grand jury review of information gathered by investigators.

-January 19, 2000 - An arrest warrant for an unnamed juvenile is issued in the Moxley murder.
+January 19, 2000 - An arrest warrant for an unnamed individual is issued in the Moxley murder.
 Later the same day, Skakel surrenders to police and is released on $500,000 bond.

 June 21, 2000 - At a pre-trial hearing, two of Skakel's former classmates at the Elan School in Maine testify that he had confessed to them back in the 1970s, "I'm gonna get away with murder.
 I'm a Kennedy."